-A. A mutual goal of the County and the Association is to limit and manage the impacts of health plan costs on both County employees and the County's Budget.

-1. The County and the Association agree to continue, during the terms of the MOU, to meet and work on long term options for payment of health care costs.
-For the term of this MOU, the parties agree to implement a standardized cost sharing for health insurance contribution rates, with the County paying 65% of the premium for full-time employees and the employee paying 35% of the premium.
-Annually, in the event of a rate increase, the rate increase shall be allocated based on the current contribution rate of 65% County and 35% employee paid.

-2. Health care coverage is based on a calendar year (January 1 - December 31).
+- A. A mutual goal of the County and the Association is to limit and manage the impacts of health plan costs on both County employees and the County's Budget. - The County and the Association agree to continue, during the term of the MOU, to meet and work on long term options for payment of health care costs.
+For the term of this MOU, the parties agree to implement a standardized cost sharing for health insurance contribution rates, with the County paying sixty-five percent (65%) of the premium for full-time employees and the employee paying thirty-five percent (35%) of the premium.
+Annually, in the event of a rate increase, the rate increase shall be allocated based on the current contribution rate of sixty-five percent (65%) County and thirty-five percent (35%) employee paid. - Health care coverage is based on a calendar year (January 1 December 31).
 Rates for the ensuing calendar year for EDCDCCA shall be effective upon approval of the Board of Supervisors, but no earlier than the pay period containing December 1.
-Beginning with the 2014 plan year, premiums for health insurance plans will be unblended.
+Premiums for health insurance plans will be unblended.